sergiomgpinto/BFTB-SEC/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
 ```

-To create the schemas in the database type in the root directory:
+To create the schemas in the database type in the **root directory**:

 ```
 mvn flyway:migrate